dshamaeli/My-Emacs/README.md

 	$ cd snippets/
 	$ cp -r js2-mode/ js3-mode

+Step 5: In you project directory Create .tern-project file with format like this
+	{
+	  "libs": [
+	    "browser",
+	    "jquery"
+	  ],
+	  "plugins": {
+	    "node": {},
+	    "angular": {}
+	  }
+	}
+not:see http://ternjs.net/doc/manual.html#configuration for more info

-Step 4: Now Start Emacs.
+Step 6: Now Start Emacs.
 It will load packages automatically.
 You could use "emacs --debug-init" if you get any error.remember that with our shity internet speed in Iran this could take few minutes

 	$ emacs